 You can recruit the right candidate

-The report emphasises that it is not just the cost of the recruitment process; lost time, lowered productivity, effect on employee morale and negative impact on customers are all factors.
+Figures from a survey commissioned by CareerBuilder in 2011 asserted that the cost of bad hires in the UK averages about £50k per business each year.
+The report emphasises it is not just the cost of the recruitment process.
+The issue of lost time or lowered productivity can also be costly.
+The effect on employee morale and the negative impact on customers are all factors.
 One of the biggest headaches I have found when recruits turn out to be wrong for the job is the disproportionate management time absorbed in firstly trying to improve their performance and ultimately managing them out of the organisation.

-- Scrutinise your selection and assessment process to make sure you are complying with legal requirements.
+Scrutinise your selection and assessment process to make sure you are complying with legal requirements.
 Not only will this protect your business, but it will also make sure you are hiring the candidate on merit.
 It’s about being transparent, open and fair.

-- How long do you want the successful candidate to be in the role/company?
+How long do you want the successful candidate to be in the role/company?
 Do their aspirations align with your internal career path/opportunities?
-It’s great employing ambitious people who want to grow and move up but you need to make sure that their aspirations within the company are realisable; otherwise they will become demotivated very quickly and leave.
+It’s great employing ambitious people who want to grow and move up but you need to make sure that their aspirations within the company are realisable.
+Otherwise, they will become demotivated very quickly and leave.
 Additionally, sometimes you just want people to get really good at the job and be prepared to stay there for some time to come.

 That’s not to say you might want to employ someone who does “fit” in the traditional sense.
 You might want to employ someone who will help you achieve major transformation.
 Sometimes that means, on the face of it, the new person doesn’t “fit”, but they bring an intentional “disruption”.
 A warning though – if this is the case, you need to support them!